feathersjs/docs/services/readme.md

 ## Service methods

-Below is a description of the complete interface for a Feathers service:
+Below is a complete example of the Feathers `service interface`.

 ```js
 const myService = {